appbrewery/100-days-of-python/README.md

 * [Pyperclip documentation on PyPi](https://pypi.org/project/pyperclip/)
 * [Password Manager End Code](https://repl.it/@appbrewery/password-manager-end)

-## Day 30 - Errors, Exceptions and JSON Data, Improving the Password Manager
+## Day 30 - Errors, Exceptions and JSON Data: Improving the Password Manager

 * [Password Manager End of Day 29, Start of Day 30 .zip file](https://repl.it/@appbrewery/password-manager-end.zip)
 * [Create an account on Repl.it](https://repl.it/signup)